ipa320/cob_navigation_tests/README.md

 - Adjustable video frequency
 - Include ros dependency for avconv in github.org/ros/rosdistro
 - Sometimes a collision is detected on initial simulation startup due to the robot falling on the ground
-- Pass array of bumper topics to navigation_test_collisions
 - Highlight error messages thrown during startup (e.g. bagPath not writable)

 #### Implemented